suspectpart/neo4j-learning/README.md

 $ node example.js
 ```
 to run an example query against the example graph that fetches all employees of all federations.

+Queries can be conveniently run against the server by using the Browser UI running under [http://localhost:7474/browser](http://localhost:7474/browser).

 # Findings